dodoztestrepo/testfork/README.md

 ## Targeted Use Cases

-FoaaS is designed to cater to a wide array of forecasting needs:
+FaaS is designed to cater to a wide array of forecasting needs:

 -   **Retail Sales Forecasting:** Predicting future sales volumes for retail businesses to optimize inventory management, staffing, and marketing strategies.
 -   **Financial Market Prediction:** Forecasting stock prices, commodity prices, and currency exchange rates to inform investment decisions and trading strategies.